rishabt/McHacks/README.md

 McHacks
 =======

-This is a repository for my project during mchacks
+This is a repository for our (Deepak Sharma and Rishabh Tandon) project during mchacks.